ahraza51214/FilmAPI/README.md

 ## Summarize:
 The goal of this assignment is to create a Web API and document it by using Entity Framework Code First workflow and an ASP.NET Core Web API in C#.

-## Set up the development environment.
+## Set up the development environment:
 Make sure you have installed at least the following tools:
 * Visual Studio 2022 with .NET 6.
 * SQL Server Management Studio 2019